Powerball ticket sold in California snags record $2.04B win

 The winning numbers drawn Tuesday morning at the Florida Lottery draw studio in Tallahassee were: white balls 10, 33, 41, 47 and 56, and the red Powerball was 10.

-The jackpot ticket was sold at Joe’s Service Center in Altadena, an unincorporated community in the foothills northeast of Los Angeles.
-A voicemail left for Joe’s Service Center was not immediately returned.
+The jackpot ticket was sold at Joe's Service Center in Altadena, an unincorporated community in the foothills northeast of Los Angeles.
+For selling the winning ticket, business owner Joe Chahayed will receive a maximum Powerball bonus of $1 million.

+"I'm very surprised.
+Very excited.
+Very happy," said Chahayed, who wore a bright yellow California Lottery shirt and cap.

+Chahayed said he didn't know who won the giant prize but hopes it's someone local.

+Thomas Murrell said he had stopped at Joe's Tuesday morning with the intention of buying gas and $200 worth of Powerball tickets, in case no one had won the giant jackpot.

+"I know Joe.
+I've known him for years and talk to him all the time," Murrell said.
+"Joe's always been a lucky guy.
+He's a good guy.
+I'm not surprised it happened here."

-The jackpot was by far the largest lottery prize ever won, topping the previous record $1.586 billion prize won by three Powerball ticketholders in 2016.
+The $2.04 billion jackpot was by far the largest lottery prize ever won, topping the previous record $1.586 billion prize won by three Powerball ticketholders in 2016.
 Only four previous jackpots have topped $1 billion, but none of those are close to the current prize, which started at $20 million back on Aug.
-6 and over three winless months has grown massive.
+6 and has grown over three winless months.
 No one has won the jackpot since Aug.
 3.

 The jackpot was initially reported as an estimated $1.9 billion on Monday, but the prize was increased to $2.04 billion Tuesday morning after updated calculations.